-Southeast Australia burns as winds fan hungry fires
+Bushfires rage out of control across southeast Australia

 It may be Sunday or later before damage assessments can be made.
 Prime Minister Scott Morrison put the national death toll from the current fire season, which began in September, at 23.
 Twelve of those are from this week’s fires alone.

-As the NSW Rural Fire Service (RFS) updated its emergency warnings on the fires, it repeatedly delivered the same blunt advice to those who had not evacuated at-risk areas: “It is too late to leave.
+In updates, the NSW RFS repeatedly delivered the same blunt advice to those who had not evacuated at-risk areas: “It is too late to leave.
 Seek shelter as the fire approaches.”

 Residents used social media to post photos of the sky turning black and red from the smoke and glare of the fires, including in the Victorian town of Mallacoota, where around 1,000 people were evacuated by sea on Friday.